 If your application fulfils the above requirements, it will be submitted for active consideration by DFF on the basis of the submitted material.
 This means that after the application deadline and during the processing of the application, DFF will not request further information from you, irrespective of whether your application is incomplete in relation to the requirements listed under each funding instrument in this Call for Proposals.
 It also means that DFF will not accept any supplementary application material after the application deadline.

-6.2 HOW TO APPLY FOR MORE INSTRUMENTS AND MORE THEMATIC RESEARCH AREAS
+6.2 HOW TO APPLY FOR MORE INSTRUMENTS

-If you wish to apply for more funding instruments and/or more thematic research areas, you must submit a separate, complete application for each instrument or each of the thematic research areas.
+If you wish to apply for more funding instruments, you must submit a separate, complete application for each instrument.

 6.3 INDEPENDENT RESEARCH FUND DENMARK'S PROCESSING PROCEDURES